Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 The primary streaming entry point — canonical delta stream, lazy pump, never throws synchronously.

 streamChat is the canonical streaming call.
-You give it a model and messages; it returns a StreamChatResult synchronously with a textStream, a canonical fullStream of StreamPart deltas, and usage / finishReason promises.
+You give it a model and messages; it hands you a StreamChatResult synchronously, with a textStream, a canonical fullStream of StreamPart deltas, and usage / finishReason promises.
 The network pump starts lazily on first access of any output, so the call itself does no I/O and never throws.
-Reach for it whenever you want token-by-token output; use generateText for a single buffered result.

 basic.ts